ASingham/MMAN4020_T3_2022_Purple_House/README.md

     ```
 3. Restart Arduino IDE after installing library packages.

-### Remote Telemetry Module Code Installation
+### Remote Telemetry Module Code Installation (2 methods)
-1. Clone the repo
+#### Method 1: Using Git (preferred method to enable version control if changes are to be made)

+If the user has not installed Git onto their system, use this [tutorial](https://github.com/git-guides/install-git) to do so before continuing.

+Now the user has Git installed, clone the repo into the desired location using the following steps:
+1. Open the command prompt if using windows, and navigate to the desired folder for storing the repo.
+    To do this, use the commands `cd` and `dir` as required to navigate between folders.
+A tutorial on this can be found [here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/)
+2. Clone the repo by pasting this command into the command prompt once the desired folder location is reached.
     ```sh
     git clone https://github.com/ASingham/MMAN4020_T3_2022_Purple_House.git
     ```
-2. Navigate into the repo
+3. To check if the clone was successful, navigate into the newly created repo using the following command:
     ```sh
     cd MMAN4020_T3_2022_Purple_House
     ```

+#### Method 2: Downloading a zip file (Easiest method if version control isn't neccessary):
+1.

 ## Usage
 1. Launch Arduino IDE application and from the cloned repo, open: